OpenPrinting/cups/DEVELOPING.md

 ### Source Files

-All source files names must be 16 characters or less in length to ensure compatibility with older UNIX filesystems.
+All source files names must consist of lowercase ASCII letters, numbers, dash ("-"), underscore ("_"), and period (".") to ensure compatibility across different filesystems.
 Source files containing functions have an extension of ".c" for C and ".cxx" for C++ source files.
 All other "include" files have an extension of ".h".
-Tabs are set to 8 characters or columns.
+Tabs are set to 8 characters/columns.

-> Note:
->
-> The ".cxx" extension is used because it is the only common C++ extension
+> Note: The ".cxx" extension is used because it is the only common C++ extension
-> between Linux, macOS, UNIX, and Windows.
+> between Linux®, macOS®, Unix®, and Windows®.

 The top of each source file contains a header giving the purpose or nature of the source file and the copyright and licensing notice: